-ENG 473 History of the English Language Credits: 3
+ENG 473 History of the English Language Credits: 3 Typically Offered: Fall (even-numbered years).

 Course Description: From the development of the Indo-European language family to English as a world language, this course explores the influence of historical and cultural developments, internal changes, and language attitudes on the English language.
 Students will come to understand how languages begin and why they change, how language is a production of its socio-cultural history, and why there are dialectal differences in the English heard around the world.
 Prerequisite(s): Sophomore standing, either ENG 232 or ENG 108, and one 100-level HIS or HUM course.